tieleman/Advent-of-Code-2021/README.md

 Good fun, I was already expecting part 2 to require decoding the numbers, but did solve part 1 the simple way, by simply counting string lengths.
 Part 2 required writing down the patterns, but then it was fairly easy by process of elimination.
 Not too happy with the `inout` mutable state and force unwraps, but it works.

+## Day 9: Smoke Basin

+Nice to see a MS Paint style floodfill in action.

+## Day 10: Syntax Scoring

+Push and pop all the way.

+## Day 11: Dumbo Octopus

+Part 2 surprisingly easy after part 1.
+Only difference is not halting after 100 steps, but when the grid is all zeros.